MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-provider-format.md

     > [!NOTE]
     > For the most current pricing details, see [IonQ Pricing](xref:microsoft.quantum.providers.ionq#pricing), or find your workspace and view pricing options in the "Provider" tab of your workspace via: [aka.ms/aq/myworkspaces](https://aka.ms/aq/myworkspaces).

-### Submit a job to PASQAL using Pulser SDK
+### Submit a circuit to PASQAL using Pulser SDK

-To submit a job to PASQAL, you can use the Pulser SDK to create pulse sequences and submit them to the PASQAL target.
+To submit a circuit to PASQAL, you can use the Pulser SDK to create pulse sequences and submit them to the PASQAL target.

 #### Install the Pulser SDK